AlecThomson/arrakis/docs/source/pipeline.rst

     details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.

 You can optionally pass a configuration file (with the :code:`--config` argument) to set the options you prefer.
-An example file in contained in :file:`spiceracs/.default_config.txt`.
+An example file in contained in :file:`arrakis/.default_config.txt`.

 For extra information you can refer to the API:

-* :py:mod:`spiceracs.process_spice`
+* :py:mod:`arrakis.process_spice`

 Similarly, you can merge multiple fields togther using: ::